Frequently Asked Questions

 Please see our complete list of what to bring.

-There is a daily mail pick-up and delivery at each service center (except Sunday and holidays).
+There is a daily mail pick-up and delivery (except Sunday and holidays).
 You and your roommate will share a mailbox.
 The box opens up with your room key.
-In order to receive mail during the academic year, you need to have it addressed as follows.
-The Post Office has requested no punctuation and all capital letters.
+Learn more about mail, including your mailing address.

-Extended basic cable is provided in all residence hall rooms.
+Extended basic cable is available for an additional cost for all residence hall rooms.
 There is also an exclusive movie channel that allows for movie streaming in the residence halls.
+Cable TV is included in 560 Carleton Court.

 Yes, washers and dryers are located in each hall.
 The cost of laundry is included in the room and meal plan rate, so no quarters are needed.
 Learn more about laundry in the residence halls.